A Pure Demand Operational Semantics with Applications to Program Analysis: Implementation

 The simplifier still needs refining and is one reason why the analysis is sometimes slow.

-\subsubsection{Evaluating Arithmetic Recurrences Via CHCs}
+\subsubsection{Evaluating Arithmetic Recurrences via CHCs}

-Integer recurrences are not generally decidable, but a heuristic solver for these recurrences can be constructed by translating the $\evalval$ definition for a fixed $\reval$ to a set of constrained horn clauses (CHC's).
-We define the translation function here; in the implementation we use Z3's CHC solver, Spacer \cite{SpacerTutorial22} to determine if the clauses produced by our translator have a solution.
-Spacer is just a heuristic which may not terminate, so it needs to be run with a time-out, and in the case of time-out we must fall back to an unconstrained result such as all integers.
+Integer recurrences are not generally decidable, but a heuristic solver for these recurrences can be constructed by translating the $\evalval$ definition for a fixed $\reval$ to a set of Constrained Horn Clauses (CHCs).
+We define the translation function here; in the implementation, we use Z3's CHC solver, Spacer \cite{SpacerTutorial22}, to determine if the clauses produced by our translator have a solution.
+Spacer is just a heuristic that may not terminate, so it needs to be run with a timeout, and in the case of timeout we must fall back to an unconstrained result such as all integers.